vangoghworldwide/linkedart/README.md

 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fdigital_representation.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/digital_representation.rdf.xml)

 #### IIIF server Van Gogh Worldwide
 For some institutions it is not possible to make high resolution images available for public download.
 A IIIF server provides a solution in this case.
-The IIIF server of Van Gogh Worldwide restricts the download of images to a maximum resolution of 640000px (800px\*800px).
+The IIIF server of Van Gogh Worldwide restricts the download of images to a maximum area of 640000 pixels per request (800px\*800px).
 But at the same time images are available in the VGW image viewer in full detail using the tiling mechanism of IIIF.

 If this case applies to you please contact us.
 We will make your images available via the IIIF server of Van Gogh Worldwide.